-Decentralised optimization covers many interesting problems:
+Decentralised Optimization covers many interesting problems:

 - Integrated optimization.
-This means that all generation/flexibility means in a specific geographic frame are considered, either with a 'centralised' point of view or not.
-New constraints and mechanisms are to be dealt with; - Optimization of local players.
-Looking at a local level, new problems appear, which are related to the emergence of local players ("aggregators" responsible of a set of flexible customers [JBGO2017], entity responsible for a community of collective self-consumption, an electric vehicles charging station...).
+Integrated optimization means that all means of generation/flexibility in a specific geographic area are considered, either with a 'centralised' point of view or not.
+New constraints and mechanisms are to be dealt with - Optimization of local players.
+At a local level, new problems appear related to the emergence of local players.
 They are facing local specific constraints (among them those coming from the distribution network).
-The modeling of these problems, especially in a context of intermittent energy is a topic in itself; - Relationship between centralized power system management (supply-demand balance on a global scale and network balance management) and decentralized management (local management, due to the emergence of new players aforementioned and means of production: photovoltaic, wind, smart grids, storage ...).
-Regarding the global supply-demand balance, one can address various questions: i) what are the role and impact of local actors on the centralized management? ii) What will be the signals that are transmitted between the different actors and how will we model them? iii) how to consider local constraints with a global point of view? - The emergence of local actors also suggests to consider problems related to distribution/transmission network (see, e.g. [SLXCG2014]) and joint 'network-generation-demand flexibilities' optimization problems (considering mainly the distribution network), and problems relative to modelling the behaviour of consumers in a competitive context; - Moreover, contributions of multi-energy assets will need to be integrated.
+The modelling of these problems, especially in a context of intermittent energy is a topic in itself. - Relationships between centralized power system management (supply-demand balance on a global scale and network balance management) and decentralized management (local management, due to the emergence of new players and means of production: photovoltaic, wind, smart grids, storage, etc.).
+Regarding the global supply-demand balance, one can address various questions: i) what are the role and impact of local actors on the centralized management? ii) What will be the signals that are transmitted between the different actors and how will we model them? iii) How should local constraints be considered with a global point of view?

+- The emergence of local actors also requires considering problems related to (transmission and distribution) network and joint 'network-generation-demand flexibilities' optimization problems (considering mainly the distribution network).
+Problems relating to modelling the behaviour of consumers in a competitive context also arise. - Contributions of multi-energy assets will need to be integrated.